Medicare Set-aside Certified Consultant (MSCC)

 **In regards to Claims Adjusters, licensing requirements vary by state.
 In some States, claims adjusters employed by insurance companies can work under the company license and need not become licensed themselves.
 Adjusters will need to provide proof the appropriate State-defined requirements are met.

 The Medicare Set-aside Certified Consultant professional must have his or her MSCC credential renewed every 3 years.
 To maintain the use of the MSCC professional designation, the MSCC certificant is required to provide proof of 15 CEUS acquired over the certification period.
 Within the 15 required CEUs, at least 5 must be of ethical practice subject matter.
 The remaining CEUs can be of course topics related to MSAs or the certificant's area of expertise.
+Additional information on the renewal process can be found in the ICHCC Practice Standards and Guidelines on pages 18 through 23.
+A copy of the guidelines can be located under "Resources" in the top horizontal menu bar.

 Options for Renewal